-In 1919 the factory was bought by the Abel family who escaped the country after the Second World War.
-The factory was nationalized and its name changed to KILI (Keramična Industrija Liboje).
+In 1919 the factory with over 80 employees was bought by the Abel family, who later escaped the country after the Second World War.
+Production was nationalized and its name changed to KILI (Keramična Industrija Liboje).
+KILI took over hundreds of Schütz mother forms and molds, but times have changed.
 After Slovenia’s secession from Yugoslavia in 1991 the company was privatized again and faced bankruptcy about a decade later.